sundram7865/connect-4-multiplayer/README.md

   - `public`: Contains static assets such as images and the `index.html` file.
   - `src`: Contains the source code.
     - `classes`: Classes related to AI.
-    - `components`: React components(Javascriopt files) for UI with the CSS files.
+    - `components`: React components(Javascript files) for UI with the CSS files.
       - `hooks`: In some components there is this folder that contains custom hooks for handling the ai and the multiplayer mode.
     - `context`: Hook that have variables that are useful in many components.
     - `helpers`: Helping functions for the UI.